CrossTheRoadElec/Phoenix5-Documentation/source/ch11_BringUpPigeon.rst

 .. warning:: Ribbon cabled Pigeon may not appear in CAN devices if Talon SRX firmware is too old.

+.. warning:: Ribbon cabled Pigeon may not work as a remote sensor unless `Pigeon Firmware <https://github.com/CrossTheRoadElec/Phoenix-Releases/releases/tag/Pigeon_IMU_v4.13>`_ is at least 4.13.

 Phoenix Tuner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~